Shelly-Ann Fraser-Pryce: 2024: Paris Olympics

 Fraser-Pryce finished second in her 100 m heat at the Paris Olympics.

 In 2023, Fraser-Pryce stated that she would no longer compete in the 200 m: “I’ll just focus on the 100 m.
 The double is very... strenuous.
 The workload that you need to do it is definitely hard.”
 In February 2024, the 37-year-old announced that the Paris Olympics would be her final Olympics.

 Battling a long-standing knee injury, Fraser-Pryce remained out of competition for most of the year.
 In mid-June, she opened her season at the French Foray meet, held in Kingston, winning the 100 m in 11.15 s.
 She showed improved form at the Jamaican Olympic Trials at the end of June, where she ran 10.94 s to secure third place and an individual spot for her fifth Olympics.

 In Paris, Fraser-Pryce finished second in her 100 m heat in 10.92 s.
-She withdrew from her 100 m semi-final after sustaining an injury during her warmup.
+She later withdrew from her 100 m semi-final.

 2025: Final global championships and retirement

-In early 2025, Fraser-Pryce announce that she planned to make the 2025 season the last of her pro career.
+In early 2025, Fraser-Pryce announced that the 2025 season would be her last as a professional sprinter.

-She opened her season on 19 April, winning her heat at the MVP Velocity Fest 17 meet in Kingston, in a wind-assisted time of 10.94 s (+3.1 m/s).
+She opened her season in April, winning her heat at the MVP Velocity Fest 17 meet in Kingston, in a wind-assisted time of 10.94 s.
 At the World Relays in Guangzhou, she was part of the Jamaican quartet that won a bronze medal in the 4 × 100 m relay.
 At the Jamaican Championships, Fraser-Pryce finished third in the 100 m, running a season's best of 10.91 s.
 On 12 August, she finished fourth over 100 m at the Gyulai Istvan Memorial in Budapest, clocking a time of 11.07 s.
 She also finished fourth at the Brussels Diamond League, running 11.17 s.